 Each Equipment Mailbox, Room Mailbox, or Shared Mailbox selected for backup requires one Office 365 license.

 If just only SharePoint Sites under the Site Collections and/or files of folders under Public Folder are selected for backup, this requires zero Office 365 license but a minimum of one Office 365 license is needed to perform a backup.
-The Office 365 license is only needed to start the backup but it will not be counted as used license.
+The Office 365 license is only needed to start the but it will not be counted as used license.

 However, if any items from either Outlook, Items from OneDrive, or Personal Sites under Users are selected for backup, the Office 365 license count will be calculated based on the number of user account selected.